awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 Creating a custom policy for Amazon S3 access is required only if you're using a VPC endpoint or using an S3 bucket of your own in your Systems Manager operations\.

-For information about the AWS managed S3 buckets you provide access to in the following policy, see [About minimum S3 Bucket permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md)\.
+For information about the AWS managed S3 buckets you provide access to in the following policy, see [SSM Agent communications with AWS managed S3 buckets](ssm-agent-minimum-s3-permissions.md)\.

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.